 Our concept would see a 10 km zone surrounding communities placed primarily in community-based tenures: Community forest agreements, First Nations woodlands licences and woodlot licenses.
 These long-term, area-based and community-held tenures are the most appropriate mechanism to meet urgent priorities for rural development and community protection.

-We have provided a map of the analysis area on a provincial scale with an accompanying table showing the distribution of tenures and land ownership in that zone, plus a more detailed map, using the West Kootenays as an example.
+We have provided a map of the analysis area on a provincial scale with an accompanying BCCFA Analysis 10 km WUI Current Tenures and Ownership in that zone, plus a more detailed map, using the West Kootenays as an example.
 The data is a preliminary working draft which we see as tool to start a conversation.
 Community forests should talk with their local elected officials about the concept as they prepare to attend regional meetings this spring.
 Contact Jennifer Gunter with your thoughts.